miloszprzybylski89/qr-challenge-3/README.md

 ### How to Contribute
-Head to the issues page to see how you can contirbute to this repo.
+Head to the issues page to see how you can contribute to this repo.
-If you have figured out how to fix things here then refer to ```CONTRBIUTING.md``` to get started!
+If you have figured out how to fix things here then refer to ```CONTRIBUTING.md``` to get started!

 #### Contributors:
 1.(Add Name Here)